-This project was deferred to allow council to stay within the annual capital spending constraints.
+This project was deferred to allow the Council to stay within the limits of the financial strategy.
 As a result, the detailed design and construction of these works has been deferred to 2020/21.

 Balancing investment, risk and resilience

 Paraparaumu WWTP - 2016 condition and capacity study